 Outputting 100 N (50 percent of initial force) with 15 N/√W requires 44 W (25 percent of initial power).

-ORCA motors have a chassis designed with cooling fins that provide a large surface area for heat dissipation.
+The ORCA series motors have a chassis designed with cooling fins that provide a large surface area for heat dissipation.
 Airflow across the chassis has a significant effect on motor cooling performance.
-Airflow can come from fans mounted to the side of the chassis (link to technical note about fan mounting), or from ambient motion in applications where the motors are mounted on a moving vehicle or boat.
+Airflow can come in the form of fans mounted to the side of the chassis (link to technical note about fan mounting).
+Airflow is also occasionally provided in use cases where the motors are mounted on a moving vehicle or boat.

-The effect of fan cooling increases with stator size because larger motors have more surface area.
-A single fan can increase the continuous maximum power significantly, from roughly three times higher in smaller ORCA motors to up to five times higher in larger models.
-Increasing airflow beyond this can further improve continuous power, though with diminishing returns.
-It is also important to note that while airflow helps in enclosed spaces, the ambient temperature inside the enclosure will rise over time, reducing the effectiveness of convection.
+The effect of the fan cooling on a motor will increase with stator size as there is more surface area.
+A single fan can increase the continuous maximum power significantly, between about 3 times higher for smaller ORCA motors to up to 5 times higher for larger motors.
+Increasing this airflow can increase the continuous maximum power with diminishing returns.
+Important to note, though airflow will help if the motor is in an enclosed space, the ambient temperature may increase over time, reducing the effective cooling over time.

-Mounting the motor such that all sides of the chassis are exposed allows for uniform convective cooling.
-In contrast, mounting configurations where one or more sides are obstructed or enclosed limit airflow contact and reduce effective cooling surface area.
+Mounting the motor such that all sides of the motor are exposed allows for uniform convective cooling across the entire chassis.
+In contrast, mounting configuration where one or more sides are obstructed or enclosed limits airflow contact and reduces effective surface area for cooling.
 Explore our Iris Tutorial on mounting your ORCA motor.

 ORCA motors are IP68 rated.
 In the same way that the cooling fins provide a large surface area for forced-air cooling, they also provide a large surface area for water cooling.
 A water spray, constant overflow, or even fully submerging the motor underwater can have a substantial positive effect on thermal performance.